 The Palisades Project is a film that explores a Wyoming community divided over the future of their public lands, and is the result of a collaboration between the Wyoming Wilderness Association (WWA) and Square State Film (more info below).
+The film premiered virtually on March 26, 2021 and the recording streamed for one week following.
+During that time hundreds of people watch the film and have signed our pledge.
+If you missed seeing the film, please head over to wildwyo.org to join the mailing list for future opportunities to see the film as it hits the road in film festivals this summer.

+We hope the film serves as a catalyst for conversation on an issue facing public land management.
 Within the last few decades, a love for motorized and mechanized recreation has created a wave of opposition to the protections provided by the Wilderness Act of 1964.
 As this conflict spreads across the west and around the globe, our film uses the Palisades Wilderness Study Area (WSA), located in the Northwest corner of Wyoming, as a case study to evaluate the possibility of a path forward.

 When Peggie dePasquale, first took her job at for WWA, the idea of getting to wake up every morning and fight for this state’s wild places could not have excited her more.
 The degradation from energy extraction, timber harvest and road building to our wild world was something she understood well.
 However, she was caught off guard when the debate that immediately faced her dealt instead with a community with whom she felt very much a part - recreationists.
 The conflict between those who want to access wild places either on a bike or with a motor and those who feel strongly these places need to be protected as Wilderness, is becoming one of the leading issues facing land conservation efforts today.